A Framework for Understanding Sources of Harm throughout the Machine Learning Life Cycle: Seven Sources of Harm in ML

 \subsection{Aggregation Bias}

-Aggregation bias arises when a one-size-fit-all model is used for groups with different conditional distributions, $p(Y|X)$.
-Underlying aggregation bias is an assumption that the mapping from inputs to labels is consistent across groups.
+Aggregation bias arises when a one-size-fits-all model is used for data in which there are underlying groups or types of examples that should be considered differently.
+Underlying aggregation bias is an assumption that the mapping from inputs to labels is consistent across subsets of the data.
 In reality, this is often not the case.
-Group membership can be indicative of different backgrounds, cultures or norms, and a given variable can mean something quite different for a person in a different group.

-Aggregation bias can lead to a model that is not optimal for any group, or a model that is fit to the dominant population (if combined with representation bias).
-If there is a non-linear relationship between group membership and outcome, for example, any single linear classifier will have to sacrifice performance on one or both groups.
-In some cases, incorporating information about group differences into the design of a model can lead to simpler learned functions that improve performance across groups \cite{dwork2017decoupled,suresh2018multitask}.
+A particular dataset might represent people or groups with different backgrounds, cultures or norms, and a given variable can mean something quite different across them.
+Aggregation bias can lead to a model that is not optimal for any group, or a model that is fit to the dominant population (e.g., if there is also representation bias).